ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     <strong>Information</strong> is data organized to create meaning—for example, summaries,

-&nbsp;     comparisons, patterns, or relationships that help answer a question.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     <strong>Knowledge</strong> is what you believe and retain after interpreting information
+&nbsp;     Knowledge is what you conclude after interpreting information in context, using judgment about quality, assumptions, and evidence.

-&nbsp;     in context.
-Knowledge depends on assumptions, evidence quality, and judgment.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Statistics helps transform data into information and supports knowledge-building,

-&nbsp;     but it cannot guarantee correct knowledge if the inputs or interpretation are weak.

 &nbsp;   </p>